| |

 Kneeling Pad

 If gardening is hard on your joints, one of the best gardening tools in your arsenal would be to invest in some knee pads or a kneeling pad made from foam.
-I’ve found a gardening seat with a removable foam kneeling pad to be helpful.
+I’ve found a gardening seat with a removable foam kneeling pad helpful.

 A garden kneeling pad next to other gardening tools.